neanes/byzantine-chant-ocr/README.md

 Download the latest app version from the [Releases page](https://github.com/neanes/byzantine-chant-ocr/releases).
 Unzip the files to any directory.

-### Download the model

-Download the latest model from the [Releases page](https://github.com/neanes/byzantine-chant-ocr/releases).
-Copy the files `current_model.onnx` and `metadata.json` to the same folder where the executable is located.

 ### Run the app

 Run the app and select a file to perform OCR on.
 For PDF files, input a page range.
-Then press Go and choose a location to save the file.
+Then press `Go` and choose a location to save the file.

 ### Import into Neanes